HeRoMo/svelte3-ts-pug-sass-template/README.md

 ---

-# svelte app develop using Typescript, Pug and Sass
+# svelte app, using Typescript, Pug and Sass

 This is a project template for [Svelte](https://svelte.dev) apps with Typescript, Pug and Sass.
 It lives at https://github.com/HeRoMo/svelte3-ts-pug-sass-template.